kago1988/useful-shell/README.md

-cd -  # switches into the last folder pwd # print working directory ls  # list all visible files and folders ls -a  # list all files and folders ls -l  # list all visible files and folders in the long format ls -al  # list all files and folders in the long format
+cd -  # switches into the last folder pwd # print working directory ls  # list all visible files and folders ls a*  # list all visible files and folders that start with 'a' ls -a  # list all files and folders ls -l  # list all visible files and folders in the long format ls -al  # list all files and folders in the long format